brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

 You can add additional types for use in the :ref:`API <api>` or as a :ref:`WebPage type <webpage-types>`.
-As an example, in March 2020, Schema.org introduces for example a new `VirtualLocation
-<https://schema.org/VirtualLocation>` type related to the corona crisis, which
+As an example, in March 2020, Schema.org introduces a new `VirtualLocation <https://schema.org/VirtualLocation>` type related to the corona crisis, which also was also quickly adopted by Google.
-also was also quickly adopted by Google.
-The type can be used as `location
-<https://schema.org/location>` in the `Event <https://schema.org/Event>` type.
+The type can be used as `location <https://schema.org/location>` in the `Event <https://schema.org/Event>` type.
 So let's start with this example.

 .. rst-class:: bignums-xxl